paul-em/reverse-line-reader/README.md

 The `eachLine` function reads each line of the given file.
-Upon each new line, the given callback function is called with two parameters: the line read and a boolean value specifying whether the line read was the last line of the file.
+Upon each new line, the given callback function is called with two parameters: the line read and a boolean value specifying whether the line read was the first line of the file.
-If the callback returns `false`, reading will stop and the file will be closed.
+If the callback returns `false`, reading will stop.

     var lineReader = require('reverse-line-reader');